StevenMayher/431-2021/labs/lab02/lab02.md

 and the percent of residents who have completed some college.
 In our first step, we limited to just counties in 5 midwestern states.
-Reflecting on Chapter 3 of *The Art of Statistics*, please write a brief essay (100-150 words) that dicusses the process of inductive inference and how that influences the conclusions we can draw from our work in this assignment.
+Reflecting on Chapter 3 of *The Art of Statistics*, please write a brief essay (100-150 words) that discusses the process of inductive inference and how that influences the conclusions we can draw from our work in this assignment.
 As always, use complete and clear English sentences in your essay.